InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/praise-participants.md

 ## Patlet

 After an inner source contribution, it's important to thank the contributor for their time and effort.
-This pattern gives guidance that not only effectively acknowledges the contribution but also endgenders further engagement from the contributor and others.
+This pattern gives guidance that not only effectively acknowledges the contribution but also engenders further engagement from the contributor and others.

 ## Problem